ros-industrial/industrial_ci/doc/index.rst

 - Q- How does the target package get installed?

   A- *Travis CI* does this.
-It pulls in your package to an running instance of an operating system of your choice, and place your package under ``/home/travis``.
+It pulls in your package to a running instance of an operating system of your choice, and place your package under ``/home/travis``.

 - Q- The jobs on *Travis CI* are failing.
 How can I fix them?